tylertitsworth/5th-age-srd/Classes/Bard.md

 If you choose a spell from the sorcerer class, you also gain the sorcerer's _dancing lights_ class feature.

-##### Champion Feat
+#### Champion Feat

 Choose a second spell-casting class.
 Choose another spell from that class as well.

-##### Epic Feat
+#### Epic Feat

 Choose a third spell-casting class.
 Gain a spell from that class also.

-#### Loremaster
+### Loremaster

 You cannot take this talent if you have taken the _Mythkenner_ talent.

 Choose two of the following three bonuses:

 - Your bardic skills and magic are now based on your Intelligence rather than Charisma.
 Any time an element of the bard class refers to Charisma, you can replace that element with a reference to Intelligence.
-- Take two additional points of backgrounds.
-You can use these additional points to raise a background that has something to do with history, bardic lore, or magical knowledge up to the usually impossible rating of +6.
+- Take two additional skill points.
+You can use these additional points to raise an intelligence skill up to the usually impossible rating of +6.
-- Take a single point of relationship with an icon.
-Add the point to a relationship you already have up to your normal maximum, or start a new one—positive, conflicted, or negative.
+- Take a single point of relationship with a relationship.
+Add the point to a relationship you already have up to your normal maximum.

-#### Mythkenner
+### Mythkenner

 You cannot take this talent if you have taken the _Loremaster_ talent.

 Choose two of the following three bonuses:

 1. Your bardic skills and magic are now based on your Wisdom rather than Charisma.
 Any time an element of the bard class refers to Charisma, you can replace that element with a reference to Wisdom.
-2. Take two additional points of backgrounds; you can use these additional points to raise a background that has something to do with religion, mythology, or history up to the usually impossible rating of +6.
+2. Take two additional skill points; you can use these additional points to raise a wisdom skill up to the usually impossible rating of +6.
-3. Take a single point of relationship with an icon.
-Add the point to a relationship you already have up to your normal maximum, or start a new one—positive, conflicted, or negative.
+3. Take a single point of relationship with a relationship.
+Add the point to a relationship you already have up to your normal maximum.

-#### Songmaster
+### Songmaster

 When you attempt to maintain a bardic song, if you describe it in a fashion that entertains the GM, or at least a couple of the players, you get a bonus of +1 to +3 to maintain the song.

 This talent is for those that enjoy improvisation.

-#### Spellsinger
+### Spellsinger

 You cannot take this talent if you have taken the _Battle Skald_ talent.

 You can choose an extra bardic song or bard spell at the highest level you know.

-#### Storyteller
+### Storyteller

-Once per scene when one of your allies rolls relationship dice for an icon, you can roleplay a one or two sentence story (usually related to the icon, but perhaps otherwise pivotal) that allows them to reroll the relationship check if they don't like the first result.
+Once per scene when one of your allies' relationship changes, you can roleplay a one or two sentence story (usually related to the relationship, but perhaps otherwise pivotal) that allows them to make the change more positive by either improving that relationship by 2 points or preventing a negative point from being allocated to another relationship.

-### 1st Level Battle Cries
+## 1st Level Battle Cries

-#### Move It!
+### Move It

 Flexible melee attack